arielf/a-picture-worth/README.md

 * The volcano has uneven crater wall-heights.
 * The highest point is on the left side of the crater.
-* There are 3 ridges sloping down on the lower-end side
+* There are 3 ridges sloping down towards the bottom of the picture
 * The crater is on the left side
 * A small local peak (in yellow) can be seen to the right of the crater... etc.